 One of Dimock's residents and a retired school teacher, Victoria Switzer, said in a 2012 post at StateImpact Pennsylvania that gas drilling poisoned her water with methane and drilling chemicals.
 Although, some of her neighbors have averted against her.
 She just wanted her well to be safe and protected.

 Since the contamination surfaced in 2009, state regulators have prohibited the company from drilling or finishing any new wells in the town.
-Also, Switzer concluded that some in Dimock have blamed her and the ten different families suing the gas company.
+Also, Switzer concluded that some in Dimock blamed her and the ten families suing the gas company.

 An encounter that is never forgotten.